 Medical conferences and meetings are one of the areas where the wall between the medical and commercial teams is the most difficult to implement, especially if the company has a booth.
 Since the booth will likely be staffed with members of the commercial team, MSLs can’t meet their KOL colleagues there to discuss scientific topics.
 These discussions need to happen in a separate designated area that can only be staffed by medical affairs personnel.

 In addition to meeting with KOLs and HCPs for medical/scientific discussions, MSLs can attend scientific sessions, poster sessions, and symposia.

 Educational programs offered by the company have to be non-commercial/promotional and therefore cannot include any commercial personnel.

-These rules might seem onerous but they are necessary to keep the roles of medical science liaisons and sales representatives clearly separated and distinct.
+These rules might seem stringent, but they are necessary to keep the roles of medical science liaisons and sales representatives clearly separated and distinct.
 While sales representatives are tasked with discussing the (on label uses) of the company’s marketed products, the MSLs need to take all necessary steps to remain credible in their role as objective professionals that the HCPs can reach out to when they are looking for balanced, non-promotional scientific information.